FMIA Week 16: NFL Playoff Scenarios, Picks and Millen’s Holiday Prayer

 • Five backs, including someone named Eric Shelton, were picked before the Niners drafted Gore 65th overall in 2005.

-• “Frank Gore is my favorite player of all-time that I’ve coached,” said Jim Harbaugh, who had Gore for the last four years of his Niner career.
+• “Frank Gore is my favorite player of all-time that I’ve coached,” said Jim Harbaugh, who had Gore for the last four years of his Niners career.

 • When it looked like it was over for Gore last year, after his played his third year for Indianapolis, Gore told me: “If this is it, if this is my last year, I want everyone in the NFL to say, ‘He was a football player.
 Period.’ “